-To non-ne car new Sales VP arrived at TranSAN in noos, he came into the all-company moeting and rands an announcement in just about this many words.
-Ta m not here to make friends.
-Thate been hirder to build a sales trans and oell makes, and thirt which leaves it do a Tranka's for mark this.
-Be proceeded to deliver on his premise.
-The effice workilers with this first no ensemes approach to communication, but everyone respected his first.
-He want rands without reason, but he was shown in hilled here first.
-He want rands without reason, but he was shown and kap the poople around him frequend.
-Seem dich's consider him charismatic, but no one consid-ment him neghting shown in his office for our first one-no-ne meeting.
-From the four was not informed a source of the reason here working about four was not reasons accelerate interime law models in more than working.
+To non-ne our new Sales VP arrived at TranSAN in 2000, he came into the all-company moeting and rands an announcement in just about this many words.
+I am not here to make friends.
+I have been kined to build a sales rans and effi-mation, and thirt which it intend to a Darkin's for much fills.
+The proceeded to deliver on his premise.
+The effice worklines shifted bins for his no ensemes approach to commanization, but everyons respected his files.
+He want ranks without reason, but he was direct and kep the people around him frequend.
+Seene dich's consider him charinmatic, but no one consid-ment him supplies than the perconduity effective.
+I nonember shifting down in his office for our first one-or-one meeting.
+Firsts for your and risking allows in his office for our first one-or-one meeting.

 Transmitter atting down in his office for our first out-or-one meeting.
 Fund, off four years of rightman academic training, I kranadathy jamped lear septial-ing the prospect prefiles, elaborate planning (I developed, responses to date, and so fortit and so on.
-I had speet at least two borses preparing to reade this first impreviate a good one.
-Be lineared with a smalle on his face for an ensue than two memory and then held up a hard's torogenet.
-He langehol in a kind-harated memory and said, "Tim.
+I had speet at least two borses preparing to reade this first imprevaint a good one.
+Be lineared within a smile on his face for an ensue than two memory and then held up a hard (a support.
+Be langebtin in a kind-harated memory and said, "Tim.
 I don't ware the story, just tell me what we read with".